Expat Exchange

 What do expats in Colombo appreciate most about the local culture?

-Answer Question & View More Answers
+View More Answers

 What do expats find most challenging?

 "Expats in Colombo often find the local culture to be quite different from what they are used to.
 The language barrier can be a challenge, as English is not widely spoken.
 Additionally, the local customs and etiquette can be difficult to navigate, as they are quite different from those of other countries.
 The traffic and congestion in Colombo can also be overwhelming for expats, as it is much more chaotic than what they may be used to.
-Finally, the heat and humidity can be a challenge for expats, as it can be quite oppressive at times," said one person in Colombo.
+Finally, the heat and humidity can be a challenge for expats, as it can be quite oppressive at times," explained one expat living in Colombo.

 "Everything is so slow.
 People are very proud and stubborn at times.
 They smile a lot, but the smile doesn't always feel sincere.
 There is a lack of problem solving orientation.
 Prices are quite high for some items and especially for foreigners.
-Old cars are being driven and they are very polluting," remarked one expat in Colombo .
+Old cars are being driven and they are very polluting," said one expat in Colombo .

 About the Author